MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 ![The simple extension running](./part1-simple-extension-images/extension-running.png)

-In Part 1 of the tutorial, you create a simple static extension, that displays a single image.
+In Part 1 of the tutorial, you create a simple static extension, without JavaScript, that displays an image file in a small webpage in a pop-up.
 In Part 2 of the tutorial, the pop-up content is changed to a title and a **Display** button; you add JavaScript so that clicking the **Display** button inserts `stars.jpeg` into the top of the current webpage, pushing down the content of the webpage to below the image.

 In this Part 1 tutorial, you'll learn how to create a simple extension by doing the following:
 1. Create a manifest.json file.